 - Be sure the blade is installed with teeth pointing up at the front of the tool. - Use only the Makita wrench to install or remove the blade.

-To remove the blade, press the shaft lock so that the blade cannot revolve and use the wrench to loosen the hex bolt counterclockwise.
-Then remove the hex bolt, outer flange and blade.
+To remove the blade, hold the outer flange with the wrench so that it cannot revolve, then use the hex wrench to loosen the hex bolt counterclockwise.
+Then remove the hex bolt. outer flange and blade.